nobelk/Islam/Area/Quran/Surah Bakara.md

 Title: Surah Bakara
 Date: 04/04/2023
-Reference:
+Reference: Quran in 30 days

 ---

+# Brief Overview
-# Bismillahir Rahmanir Rahim
+> Bismillahir Rahmanir Rahim
 -   Broad motifs are discussed
 -   You are accountable for your own destiny just as your ancestors were accountable for theirs
 -   Contains the most blessed verse: Ayat-ul-kursi